-- (i) Ivanhoe Lake Property, Ontario: on July 30, 2012, the Company completed the acquisition of a 100% interest in the Ivanhoe Lake property (the "Property") located in the Borden Lake Gold District, Ontario, Canada.
+(i) Ivanhoe Lake Property, Ontario: In July 2012 the Company completed the acquisition of a 100% interest in the Ivanhoe Lake property (the "Property") located in the Borden Lake Gold District, Ontario, Canada.
 The vendors retain a 3% net smelter royalty on the property.
-The Company was granted the right to purchase 50% of the net smelter royalty at any time for a payment of \$3,000,000 to the vendors.
-On September 5th, 2014, the Company acquired additional mining claims contiguous to its Ivanhoe Lake Property.
-The additional claims are located directly adjacent to the western boundary of the original Ivanhoe Lake claims and double the size of the footprint in the region.
-The claims were acquired from the vendors of our original claims pursuant to an amendment to the existing agreement.
-Vanadium paid \$6,000 in cash to the vendors and amended the existing agreement to include the claims under the same terms and conditions as in the original agreement.
-As at February 28, 2017 the Company wrote down these claims to a nominal amount as they are not part of the Company's future exploration plans. - (ii) San Miguel Property, Mexico: in July 2011, the Company acquired the San Miguel property ("San Miguel Property") from Santa Claws Minas., De C.V. for \$25,000 in cash and 2,500,000 common shares of the Company.
+The property is carried at the nominal amount of \$1..
 The San Miguel Property is located within the southern portion of the Sierra Madre del Sur precious metal belt in the State of Guerrero, Mexico.
-The Company has written down the value of the Property in prior years to a nominal amount of \$1. - (iii) Clinton Manganese Property, British Colombia: In July 2016, the Company agreed to acquire a 100% interest in the Clinton Manganese property ("Clinton Property") located near Clinton in British Columbia, Canada.
+The Company has written down the value of the Property to \$Nil.

+- (ii) Clinton Manganese Property, British Colombia: In July 2016, the Company agreed to acquire a 100% interest in the Clinton Manganese property ("Clinton Property") located near Clinton in British Columbia, Canada.
 The agreement called for a payment of \$20,000 and the issuance of 12,000,000 common shares at \$0.0075.
-In addition, a finder's fees of 1,400,000 common shares at \$0.0075 were issued in relation of the acquisition. - (iv) Mont Sorcier, Vanadium Project, Quebec: In November 2016, the Company agreed to acquire a 100% interest in the Mont Sorcier Vanadium property ("Sorcier Property") located near Chibougamau in Quebec, Canada.
-The agreement called for a payment of \$150,000 and the issuance of 2,750,000 post-consolidation common shares at \$0.175.
-The Company has agreed to undertake a minimum of \$1 million in exploration expenditures on the property within in the first 24 months following signature of the agreement.
-Chibougamau Independent Mines will retain a 1% Gross Metal Royalty ("GMR") on all mineral production from the property.
-In order to facilitate the transaction, Globex Mining Enterprises Inc., which held a 3% GMR on a number of claims, has reduced its royalty to 1% GMR but it has been extended to the recently enlarged claim group.
-In addition, 300,000 post-consolidation common shares at \$0.175 were issued as a finders' fee.
+In addition, a finder's fees of 1,400,000 common shares at \$0.0075 were issued in relation of the acquisition. - (iii) Mont Sorcier, Vanadium Project, Quebec: In November 2016, the Company agreed to acquire a 100% interest in the Mont Sorcier Vanadium property ("Sorcier Property") located near Chibougamau in Quebec, Canada.
+The Company paid \$150,000 in cash and issued 2,750,000 common shares at \$0.175.
+In order to earn its interest, the Company is obligated to undertake a minimum of \$1 million in exploration expenditures on the property within in the first 24 months following signature of the agreement.
+The Vendor, Chibougamau Independent Mines, will retain a 2% Gross Metal Royalty ("GMR") on all mineral production from the property.
+In order to facilitate the deal, Globex Mining Enterprises Inc. (GMX-TSX), which held a 3% GMR on a number of claims, has reduced its royalty to 1% GMR but it has been extended to the recently enlarged claim group.
+In addition, a finder's fee of 400,000 post consolidation common shares of the Company at \$0.175 was issued in relation to the acquisition.